arthur-e/flux-python-api/SCHEMA.md

 # Metadata Schema #
 ###################

-Last updated: May 23, 2014.
+Last updated: June 4, 2015.

 ########################################
 ## Required Parameters for Web Client ##

 ```
 {
-    "_id": String,

-    "dates": [String],          // Array of dates denoting the start and end
+    "columns": [String],        // Array of well-known column identifiers, in order
-                                // and any time the interval or range changes
-                                // between the start and end

-    "gridded": Boolean,         // Indicates the data are on a grid

-    "grid": {                   // Grid resolution, if data are gridded

-        "units": ("degrees"|"meters"),
+                                // e.g. "x", "y", "value", "error"

+    "gridres": {
+        "units": String,        // Grid cell units
-        "x": Number,            // Grid resolution in the x-direction
+        "x": Number,            // Grid cell resolution in the x direction

-        "y": Number             // Grid resolution in the y-direction
+        "y": Number             // Grid cell resolution in the y direction
     },

-    "bboxmd5": String,          // MD5 Hash

-    "bbox": [Number() minx, miny, maxx, maxy],

-    "precision": Number,        // Used with univariate (single-valued) input
-                                //  i.e. only one variable in input data;
-                                //  the decimal precision to apply to the "values"
-                                //  and "errors" parameters, if not specified
-                                //  elsewhere

-    "stats": {                  // Summary statistics for the population
-        "values": {             //  of each parameter; must include the "values"
-            "std": Number,      //  parameter but can optionally include others
-            "max": Number,
-            "min": Number,
-            "median": Number,
-            "mean": Number
-        },
-        "errors": {
-            ...
-        }
-    },

-    "spans": [String],          // Array of lengths of time, in seconds,
+    "header": [String],         // Array of human-readable column headers, in order
-                                // that each observation spans; there is more than
-                                // one in this list of the span changes at a
-                                // corresponding data in the "dates" Array

-    "steps": [Number],          // Array of lengths of time in seconds
+    "parameters": [String],     // Array of well-known variable names e.g.
+                                // "values", "value", "errors" or "error"

+    "span": String,             // The length of time, as a Pandas "freq" code,
+                                // that an observation spans

-                                // between each observation
+    "step": Number,             // The length of time, in seconds, between each

-    "uncertainty": {            // Indicates that uncertainty data exist
+                                // observation to be imported

+    "timestamp": String,        // An ISO 8601 timestamp for the first observation

-        "embedded": Boolean,    // They are alongside the data values?
+    "title": String,            // Human-readable "pretty" name for the data set

-        "uri": String           // Or they are available at this URI

-    },

-    "units": Object            // The measurement units, per parameter
+    "units": Object,            // The measurement units, per parameter

+    "var_name": String          // The name of the variable in the hierarchical
+                                // file which stores the data
 }
 ```